 7. Pets Can Consume CBD

 CBD Fact #7 – CBD has been shown to improve joint mobility, ease joint stiffness, and support flexibility in pets.
-It also helps calm hyperactive or anxious animals like dogs and cats.
+It also helps calm hyperactive or nervous animals like dogs and cats.
 Many pet parents choose CBD products for their furry friends because CBD supports the management of everyday stresses such as riding in the car, separation, or fear from loud noises.
 CBD may also improve pet skin and coat health.

 Here at Aunt Bonnie’s, we offer CBD for pets as a chew and as an oil.
 The CBD Dog Chews are specifically for dogs but the Pet CBD Oil is designed for cats or dogs.
 Which product is best for your pet depends on how you would prefer to give the CBD.
 Some pet lovers like to start their pet’s morning breakfast with the CBD oil and then give them some tasty treats throughout the day, or when on the go.
 Learn more about CBD for pets.